PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-10 00:52:19
+Last updated: 2024-04-10 00:52:52
-Random Quote: This is Stannis Baratheon.
-The man will fight to the bitter end and then some.  -  Tywin Lannister
+Random Quote: The world is one great web, and no man dare not touch a single strand lest all the others tremble.  -  Illyrio Mopatis